Pediatric dental visit at Elevate Smiles Dental in Tampa

 Building Positive Associations

 Kids feed off your energy.
-Bring a favorite stuffed animal, arrive a few minutes early, and use upbeat language (“We get to show the dentist our sparkly teeth!”).
+Bring a favorite stuffed animal, arrive a few minutes early, and use upbeat language.
 Avoid scary words like “shot” or “drill”—we keep explanations simple and supportive.
 If your child is sensory-sensitive, let us know; we’ll dim the lights, skip certain textures, and move at their pace.
-Stickers and high-fives seal the deal.

 Brushing, Flossing, and Fluoride—Simplified

-As soon as the first tooth appears, brush twice daily with a tiny smear (grain of rice) of fluoride toothpaste; move to a pea-sized amount at age three.
+As soon as the first tooth appears, brush twice daily with a tiny smear of fluoride toothpaste; move to a pea-sized amount at age three.
 Angle the bristles toward the gumline and use gentle circles.
-Floss when teeth touch side-to-side.
-If your child resists, try a fun song, a two-minute sand timer, or let them brush first while you “finish the job.”
+Floss when teeth touch side-by-side.
 Consistency beats perfection—especially on busy school nights.

 Sealants: Invisible Shields for Molars